stackhpc/stackhpc-kayobe-config/README.rst

 This configuration defines two `Pulp distributions
 <https://docs.pulpproject.org/pulpcore/workflows/promotion.html>`__ for
 packages, ``development`` and ``production``.
-This allows packages to be updated and tested before rolling out to production.
+This allows packages to be updated and tested in a development or staging environment before rolling them out to production.

 Configuration
 =============